minusnine/ericgar.com/content/post/getting-into-running/index.md

    pace will get faster over time; eventually, the prescribed training plan will give instructions on when and how to run at higher effort.

-   The saying is that at least 50% of runners get hurt every year.
+5. **Be prepared to deal with setbacks.** The saying is that at least 50% of runners get hurt every year.
 If you get hurt (something is sore or sensitive) or injured (something is broken, torn, or inoperative), you might be able to run through it.
 You might not.
 Even professional runners have a hard time figuring this out.
 Take time off if you need it, but it’s better to work around the injury however you can and still use the allotted time for exercise: use the elliptical, do some strength training, go swimming, get on a bike, etc. Do what you can with what you have, but continue to be consistent in doing *something*.
 Start running again when you can.

 5. **Find a specialty running shoe store**.
 One way to stave off injury is having the right shoes.
 When I was in New York, I liked the [Fleet Feet